How to properly taste whisky

 • 🌿 Oak spice and cloves

-The goal: not to "dissect" whisky, but to enjoy it more consciously and derive more pleasure from it.
+The goal: Not to "dissect" whisky, but to enjoy it more consciously and derive more pleasure from it.

-The 5 steps of whisky tasting
+The 5 Steps of Whisky Tasting

-📋 Overview: The 5 steps
+📋 Overview: The 5 Steps

-1. Vision – Analyzing color and viscosity
+1. See – Analyze color and viscosity

-5. Reflection – Capturing the overall impression
+5. Reflection – Capture overall impression

 Let's go through each step in detail.

-Step 1: Seeing – The visual analysis
+Step 1: Seeing – The Visual Analysis

 👁️ What you observe: